cybergu0ck/notes/engineering/software-engineering/web-development/frontend/03-libraries/react/02-components.md

 # Components

-_"components" are independent reusable building blocks that enables up to compose the UI._
+_***"components"*** are blueprints for creating independent reusable building blocks that enables up to compose the UI._

+- Components are defined using class-based components or function components in React.
+- Components describe what the UI should look like and how it should behave.

 <br>
 <br>

-## Creating react components (Functional components)
+## Functional Components

 They are as easy as creating javascript funcitons returning JSX.